State and Local Cybersecurity Grant Program Key Changes

 Cost Share Requirement

-The minimum percentage for the cost share requirement increased from 20% in FY 2023 to 30% in FY 2024.
-Eligible applicants must ensure non-federal funds are available to carry out an SLCGP award in an amount no less than 30%.
-However, DHS will still consider requests for cost-share waivers due to hardship.
-For a multi-entity group project, the cost share is changed to 20% for the FY 2024 SLCGP.
+The minimum percentage for the cost share requirement increased from 30% in FY 2024 to 40% in FY 2025.
+Eligible applicants must ensure there are non-federal funds available to carry out an SLCGP award in an amount no less than 40%.
+For a multi-entity group project, the cost share is changed to 30% for the FY 2025 SLCGP.
+Exceptions to the Pass-through Requirement remain the same as previous fiscal years: grant funding awarded solely to support projects integral to the revision of the state or territory Cybersecurity Plan; and, the District of Columbia, the Commonwealth of Puerto Rico, American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the United States Virgin Islands.